lipsanen/demogobbler/readme.md

 2. `meson setup build`
 3. `meson compile -C build`

+Linux and friends:
+Install meson via your package manager.

 Windows:
-On Windows you should run meson through the Visual Studio Developer Command Prompt (Tools -> Command Line -> Developer Command Prompt).
-Meson can be installed through pip
+Meson can be installed through pip via `pip install meson`.
+After this add the installation path of meson to your PATH.
+Steps 2 and 3 should be run through the Visual Studio Developer Command Prompt (Tools -> Command Line -> Developer Command Prompt).